Tampc83/Football-Match-Predictor/README.md

 # AI Football Match Predictor

-A Streamlit web app that predicts football match outcomes (winner, score, corners, shots) for the 2024/25 season across multiple leagues, powered by api-football and GPT-4o.
+This is my Streamlit web app that predicts football match outcomes (winner, score, corners, shots) for the 2024/25 season across multiple leagues, powered by api-football and GPT-4o.

 ## Features
 - Predicts match winners, scores, corners, and shots.